makrai/notes/wijaya16-verbkb-phd.md

 # 1 Intro

-* Some verbs express relationships among these entities in the world, some express events that change these relationships, and some do both
+* Some verbs express
+  * relationships among entities in the world,
+  * events that change these relationships, and some do
+  * both
 * process
   * subject-verb-object (SVO) triples obtained from the high coverage Web-scale corpora of ClueWeb [Callan+ 2009a] (the semantic types of the verbs’